Poem and a Picture: Japanese Gardens as Reflections of the Natural World

 But how the components of a garden are used, and to what scale, is left largely to the whim of the garden architect.
 And the lack of clear definitions of form and content means each viewer will see the garden differently.

-Lafcadio Hearn, one of the great cultural interpreters of life in rural Japan during the Meiji-era (1868-1912), understood the elusive beauty of Japanese gardens.
+Lafcadio Hearn, one of the great cultural interpreters of life in rural Japan during the Meiji era (1868-1912 CE), understood the elusive beauty of Japanese gardens.
 In his lengthy but eminently readable paean, In a Japanese Garden, he discussed the tones and values of stones shaped by nature, the folktales and superstitions concerning garden shrubs, and the frogs whose croaking was an omen of summer rain.
 He also implicitly understood the message a Japanese garden ought to communicate.

 “No effort to create an impossible or purely ideal landscape is made in the Japanese garden,” he wrote.
 “Its artistic purpose is to copy faithfully the attractions of a veritable landscape, and to convey the real impression that a real landscape communicates.
 It is, therefore, at once a picture and a poem; perhaps even more a poem than a picture.”